 Salted pig tails and salted beef are used to flavor dishes and to season (salt) the food.
 Salt meat can be used in soups, stews, and rice dishes.Continue to 5 of 10 below.

 06 of 10

-Rice is a staple and it is cooked daily.
-It is served as rice and peas or cooked plainly using the absorption method or by boiling and straining it.
-Long grain parboiled rice and long grain white rice are the two most common variety used.
+Rice is a staple, and it is cooked daily.
+It is served with rice and peas or cooked plainly using the absorption method or by boiling and straining it.
+Long grain parboiled rice and long grain white rice are the two most common varieties used.

 07 of 10

 Tubular root vegetables such as cassava (yucca), sweet potatoes, eddoes, dasheen, and yams are necessary ground provisions.
 They are all hearty and nutritious.Continue to 9 of 10 below.

 10 of 10